noxcoder/rudefish-blog/content/blog/2020-10-11-hacker-camp.md

 **Description**

-By following the provided link `https://hacker-camp.chals.damctf.xyz/ `we are presented with a login page
+By following the provided link `https://hacker-camp.chals.damctf.xyz/`we are presented with a login page

 ![](/images/home-page.png "OSUSEC Login Page")

 So we have a PHP application requesting for a username and password.
 We did some directory brute forcing with gobuster but didn't get much result, so we proceeded to bypass the login page using SQLi.
-Providing `' or 1=1#` as the username and any password, we are logged in as the user `rhodes.daniels`
+Providing `' or 1=1#` as the username and any password, we are logged in as the user `rhonda.daniels`

 ![](/images/sqli.png "Login page bypass")

 ![](/images/rhodes.png "Logged in as rhodes.daniels")

-Then we have a list of students, looks like `rhodes.daniels` is a staff
+Then we have a list of students, looks like `rhonda.daniels` is a staff

 ![](/images/students.png "List of students")